-This organization links seniors 55 or better with people and organizations in need via programs such as the Foster Grandparent Program, Senior Companion Program and RSVP.
+This organization links seniors 55 or better with people and organizations in need via programs such as the Foster Grandparent Program, Friendly Visiting Program and RSVP.
 Senior Services Associates participates in the National Senior Corps.
 Click here for contact information on who to call to get involved!

 This non-profit organization is a member of the US Olympic Committee dedicated to motivating seniors to live a healthy lifestyle thru education, fitness and sports thru competition in Senior Games and Senior Olympics.
 Their Summer National Senior Games are the largest multi-sport event in the world for seniors.

 Official information and services from the U.S. government including senior discounts on Amtrak, Parks and Recreation passes, tips for traveling abroad.

 The SMP (Senior Medicare Patrol) Program empowers consumers to prevent healthcare fraud.
 Program staff and volunteers help people with Medicare and Medicaid to:

 - PROTECT themselves from Medicare & Medicaid fraud, waste, and abuse.

 - DETECT Medicare & Medicaid fraud, waste, and abuse.